ChrisWinters/robotstxt-manager/README.md

 The plugin will now use the selected robots.txt file for your website.

+#### Question: Can I get the Robots.txt Manager plugin from the WordPress repo?

+**Answer:** No, the Robots.txt Manager plugin is hosted on GitHub only.

+#### Question: How do I update the Robots.txt Manager plugin then?

+**Answer:** Once activated, the Robots.txt Manager plugin updates like any other WordPress plugin.

 ### Testing robots.txt files

 Use the [Google Search Console](https://search.google.com/search-console) to validate your websites robots.txt files.